MUSIC lovers are being invited to ‘buy a key’ of a new piano which has been installed in one of Oxford’s newest arts hubs.

 Michele Smith, pictured, bursar at St Stephen’s House which is running the new venue, said: “It’s mega exciting that it has arrived.
 It’s fantastic, it’s a beautiful piano with a wonderful sound.”

 For £250, supporters can have a key named after them.

 The piano will be played in public for the first time on Thursday, October 11, when Oxford Contemporary Music brings legendary New York jazz pianist Fred Hersch to perform.

-Oxford Leider’s Sholto Kynoch flew to Granada in the August heat to try out the piano, and Marios Papadopoulos of Oxford Philomusica will be tinkling the ivories to see how the instrument sounds in its new home.
+Oxford Leider’s Sholto Kynoch flew to Granada in the August heat to try out the piano, and Marios Papadopoulos of Oxford Philomusica will be tinkling the ivories to see how the instrument sounds in